 Yes, a 6fps burst mode isn’t that great, especially when it falls to 3.7fps in live view mode, but this is, today, an entry-level camera with top-notch image quality and an ISO range that will put many modern DSLRs and mirrorless cameras to shame.
 24.2MP is also more than enough for any kind of shoot.

-Since the D7200 was designed as a high-end APS-C DSLR, it comes with features you’d expect from a high-end devices, including dual LCD displays, a plethora of buttons and dials placed on just about every surface, and dual SD card slots for either backup or overflow.
+Since the D7200 was designed as a high-end APS-C DSLR, it comes with features you’d expect from a high-end device, including dual LCD displays, a plethora of buttons and dials placed on just about every surface, and dual SD card slots for either backup or overflow.

 It’s a good design and one that you won’t find on any beginner-friendly camera that you might pick up today.
 Do note that the main LCD display does not tilt or flip, which, depending on your sooting style, may or may not be a problem.